 Speech and Language Therapy (Haringey Children's Service)

-- Support in identifying speech, language, communication and swallowing needs
+- Provide support in identifying speech, language, communication and swallowing needs

-- Targeted intervention for those identified with needs
+- Create targeted intervention for those identified with needs

-Mastering speech, language and communicate is fundamental to a child’s learning, future happiness, social adjustment, emotional stability and self-esteem.
-It equips them to achieve and make positive contributions to society and work with parents and other professionals to ensure maximum effectiveness and best possible outcomes.
+We believe mastering speech, language and communication is fundamental to a child’s learning, future happiness, social adjustment, emotional stability and self-esteem.
+We want to help children achieve their potential and make positive contributions to society and work with parents and other professionals to ensure maximum effectiveness and best possible outcomes.
 We train individuals and staff groups.

-- Groups with other children working on the same or similar difficulties
+- Groups of children working on the same or similar difficulties

 - Individual sessions

-- Class strategies and plans of approach to scaffold learning
+- Class strategies and approaches to scaffold learning

 - Clinics within Health Centres (Tynemouth Road, Lordship Lane, The Laurels and Hornsey Central)